comet-dot-photos/comet-dot-photos/README.md

 ## Software Engineering Notes

-Following good software engineering practices, Comet.Photos is implemented as a set of object-based modules (Filter Engine, 3D Scene Manager, Image Browser, GUI Controller, etc...) that communicate via events.
+Following good software engineering practices, the Comet.Photos client is implemented as a set of object-based modules (Filter Engine, 3D Scene Manager, Image Browser, GUI Controller, etc...) that communicate via events.
 The user interface is specified via a declarative schema, and is entirely separate from the view and the model.
 The event-driven run-time architecture is also the basis for a logging system with regression tests to ensure that software check-ins do not break the system.
+The server is a small, modular node.js application with components for launching the browser when run locally, loading the platform-specific C library for rapidly checking visibility tables, and distinct modules that separate preprocessing and run-time event handling.

 ## Performance